 Flourless oatmeal cookies with the perfect amount of chew.
 They're easy to make and even easier to eat (so be careful!).
 No flour oatmeal cookies are one of my favorites!

-I just love a good oatmeal cookie.
-There are two things I have zero self control around: cinnamon rolls and oatmeal cookies.
-(Okay, okay and Potato Chips!)
+I live for a good oatmeal cookie!
+There are two things I have zero self-control around: cinnamon rolls and oatmeal cookies.
+(Okay, okay, and Potato Chips!)

 Disclosure: This post contains affiliate links.
 In other words, if you click a link and purchase something I will receive a commission at no cost to you.
 I only recommend products I use and enjoy myself.